16.10. Intrusion Detection¶

 Reset Performance Settings will calculate a general value based on available memory ressources for each option.
 You can tweak the values if your setup requires different settings.

-Update Interval creates a cronjob which will update the rules according to the selected time interval.
+Update Interval is a cronjob which will update the rules according to the selected time interval.

 Be aware that the more rules you select the slower Suricata gets.
 It might be advisable to only use rules and categories that you need.

 Here you can see all installed and used rule files which ususally correspond to a single category.
-Each rule file can be disabled and enabled on the actions column on the right side.
-You can also click on the detail icon of each rule to see the specific definion of it.
+You can click on the detail icon of each rule to see the specific definion of it.
+Each rule file can be disabled, set to alert or drop on the actions column on the right side.
+Below the list there are also three buttons to change all rules at once: Drop All, Alert All and Disable All.